noflo/noflo/README.md

     $ nodeunit test/*

+## Discussion

+Flow-based programming in general, including NoFlo can be discussed on the [Flow Based Programming Google group](http://groups.google.com/group/flow-based-programming).

 ### Some ideas

 * Real-time status of the NoFlo graph via socket.io, see where data is flowing